 Hear the stories of the bridgehead breakout, of the soldiers, American and German, and the local civilians who suffered through those difficult days.
+See and hear the difference between Germany in March 1945 and Germany today.

+Charlie Company, 16th IR, First Infantry

+Division, captured Pleiserhohn on 21 March

-Dr. Denison has lived in Pleiserhohn since 1995.
-Since moving to Pleiserhohn, Denison has been researching, guiding, and lecturing on the days of fighting and the coming of peace to the villages and towns of the Remagen Bridgehead.
-(Charlie Company, 16th IR, First Infantry Division, captured Pleiserhohn on 21 March 1945)
+1945.
+Since moving to Pleiserhohn in 1995,

+Andrew Denison has been researching, guiding,

+and lecturing on the days of fighting and the

+coming of peace to the villages and towns of

+the Remagen Bridgehead.